New Computers

 Congratulations, you won't be disappointed.
 The basic computer recommendation is:

-You should be able to find this configuration on sale for under $1000.
+You should be able to find this configuration on sale for under $800.
 Don't forget you may need new/updated software and printer in addition to the new computer.
-Nicely configured with Office Home edition it will cost about $1400.
 Add a little more for a notebook.
-Don't go overboard, but don't skimp - a nicely configured computer should last a good 5 years.
+Don't go overboard, but don't skimp - a nicely configured computer should last 5 years.
+If you buy more than you need, it may meet your needs for an additional year or two; if you skimp it may last only 2 or 3 years before you want a new one.

 You may also consider the following upgrades: